-Characterized by excessive breast growth, the condition can affect infants, teen boys, and older men.
+Characterized by excessive breast growth, gynecomastia can affect infants, teen boys, and older men.
 In many cases, the condition will go away on its own within two years.
+When the condition persists, the appearance of female-like breasts can lead to diminished self-esteem.
 Gynecomastia surgery is the only way to permanently treat the condition, which has many causes.

 When diagnosing gynecomastia, doctors will identify the cause of the condition to determine the type of treatment needed.
 True gynecomastia is classified as excess glandular tissue, which causes enlarged breasts.
 Pseudogynecomastia is composed of mainly fat, not glandular breast tissue.
 Men who are overweight or obese typically have pseudogynecomastia.

 How is Gynecomastia Diagnosed?

 To provide an accurate diagnosis for gynecomastia, a physical examination will be conducted by a board-certified cosmetic surgeon who specializes in gynecomastia.
 This exam is necessary to determine the cause of the condition, grade, and best treatment for permanent correction.

 Male breast growth expands due to the same mechanisms that cause female breasts to grow – a hormonal imbalance.
 When female androgens overtake male testosterone in the body, the result is larger breasts.
 Hormones fluctuate naturally during puberty, which can lead to gynecomastia during a boy’s teenage years.
 Other reasons for the imbalance of hormones include illegal drug use, steroid abuse, and some underlying conditions.
 Medications can also lead to breast growth in some cases.

 The various grades of gynecomastia form due to: